GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
 (modularization) is the cornerstone of quality software.
 By keeping each part of the functionality in a dedicated module, you make the possible changes easier and increase maintainability of the code.
-Well separated concerns are also immune to variation - changes in some parts of the system produce minimal impact on its other parts.
+Well-separated concerns are also immune to variation - changes in some parts of the system produce minimal impact on its other parts.

 Several principles help to write code that is well modularized: